Integrating Enneagram Theory in Depth-Oriented Therapy

 - Schema Therapy & Psychoanalytic Therapy – illuminate the connection between your Enneagram core fears, attachment style, and early maladaptive schemas

-- Emotion-Focused Therapy – brings awareness to emotional avoidance and reactivity patterns specific to each type
+- Emotion-Focused Therapy – increase emotional intelligence.
+Bring awareness to emotional avoidance and reactivity patterns specific to your type

-- Depth and Jungian Work – use the Enneagram as a map to archetypal shadow and potential
+- Depth and Jungian Work – use the Enneagram as a map to both the archetypal shadow and potential

 - Mindfulness and Parts Work – learn to observe, rather than fuse with, your habitual personality structure